mihir-m-gandhi/Adaptive-Traffic-Signal-Timer/readme.md

 ------------------------------------------
 ### Acknowledgement

 We would like to extend our sincere thanks to our mentor Mrs. Nirmala Shinde Baloorkar for her guidance and constant supervision.
 Her support and encouragement were imperative for the successful completion of this project.
-We would like to express our special gratitude and thanks to Mrs. Kavita Kelkar, the subject-matter expert for this project, for her expertise and time.
+We would also like to express our special gratitude and thanks to Mrs. Kavita Kelkar, the subject-matter expert for this project, for her expertise and time.

 ------------------------------------------
 ### License